INRIA/scikit-learn-mooc/jupyter-book/tuning/parameter_tuning_wrap_up_quiz.md

 in each fold of the outer cross-validation.
 Remember that you can access them with the `best_params_` attribute of the estimator.
 Select all the statements that are true.

-- a) The tuned number of nearest neighbors is stable across all folds
+- a) The tuned number of nearest neighbors is stable across folds
-- b) The tuned number of nearest neighbors changes often across all folds
+- b) The tuned number of nearest neighbors changes often across folds
-- c) The optimal scaler is stable across all folds
+- c) The optimal scaler is stable across folds
-- d) The optimal scaler changes often across all folds
+- d) The optimal scaler changes often across folds

 _Select all answers that apply_